What You Need to Know

 Types of loans available for your auto repair shop

 1. A Business Line of Credit: A business line of credit gives you access to flexible, revolving funds when you need them for your shop.
 With a line of credit, you borrow what you need, pay down the balance, and the funds are replenished so you can use the line again.
 Most auto repair shop owners will use a line of credit to cover upfront inventory costs or bridge cash flow in between invoices.
+Learn more about OnDeck's Business Line of Credit.

 2. A Short-Term Business Loan: Many online lenders offer short-term business loans for small businesses like auto repair shops.
 With terms that range from three months to three years, this type of financing makes it possible for a repair shop to borrow capital and repay it quickly—often making the total dollar cost lower than a longer-term loan.
 Getting a short-term business loan from an online lender can be much quicker than getting a traditional loan from a bank – typically, the borrower can apply in minutes and get their funds within days.
 Many auto repair shops will use a short-term business loan to pay for improvements to their shop, purchase inventory, or run marketing or advertising campaigns.
+Learn more about OnDeck's Short Term Business Loan.

 3. Equipment Financing: Equipment financing is another way to finance the purchase of business equipment (besides just using a loan or line of credit).
 Any tangible asset used in business operations can be considered business equipment.
 For auto repair shop owners, this can include a shop lift, tire changer, or alignment machines.
 Many auto repair shops use equipment financing to purchase new equipment for their shop without tying up their existing capital.